 All the tabs from the menu are explained in this post.
 Screenshots from the views are shown for: Overview, Connections and channels, Exchanges, Queues and Admin - users and permissions.
 A simple example will also show how to set up a queue an exchange and add a binding between them.

 In the prior posts Part 1: RabbitMQ for beginners - What is RabbitMQ?, the default virtual host, user and permissions were used in the examples.
-In this post different views in the management interface are shown and all the examples are still only working with the default values - still there are some important concept that are good to be familiar with.
+In this post, different views in the management interface are shown and all the examples are still only working with the default values - still, there is some important concept that is good to be familiar with.

 The overview shows two charts, one for queued messages and one with the message rate.
 You can change the time interval shown in the chart by pressing the text (chart: last minute) above the charts.
 Information about all different statuses for messages can be found by pressing (?).